-South African Pageantry Races Against Identity
+South African Pageantry Races against Identity

 The controversy over Adetshina’s participation in the Miss South Africa pageant is a typical anti-foreigner sentiment rooted in mutual suspicion.
 While the South Africans are cautious not to give their beauty title to an undeserving contestant, Nigerians are also suspicious of South Africa’s xenophobic past as a factor in how Adetshina had been treated in this year’s pageantry.

-Le Roux, a 28-year-old model and marketing manager, was recognised for her perseverance and determination, having overcome profound hearing loss diagnosed at just one year old, and now uses a cochlear implant to help her perceive sound.
+Le Roux is a 28-year-old model and marketing manager, was recognised for her perseverance and determination, having overcome profound hearing loss diagnosed at just one year old, and now uses a cochlear implant to help her perceive sound.